Priyansusahoo/Elastic-Stack/README.md

             }
           }

-# Example-1 : Modify source based on script, "ctx" is a variable that refers to context, then we set to _source then in_stock and decrement the value by 1
+# Example-1 : Modify source based on script, "ctx" is a variable that refers to as context, then we set to "_source" then "in_stock" and decrement the value by 1

           POST /products/_update/100
           {
             "script": {